red5pro/streaming-html5/src/page/test/publishScreenShare/README.md

 > Browser Compatibility table for `getDisplayMedia`: [https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getDisplayMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getDisplayMedia)

-Additionally, it is currently not possible (as of the time of this writing, _November 30th, 2017_) to stream a screen capture along with audio.
-As such, this example actually creates two publisher connections on the Red5 Pro Server: one to stream the screen share, and another for audio.

 > You will need to use the [Subscribe Screen Share](../subscribeScreenShare) test in order to check this test is working.

 **Please refer to the [Basic Publisher Documentation](../publish/README.md) to learn more about the basic setup.**